utopia-os/utopia-ui/README.md

 ```

 ## Map Component
-The map shows various Layers (places, events, profiles ...) of Irems at their respective position whith nice and informative Popups.
+The map shows various Layers (like places, events, profiles ...) of Items at their respective position whith nice and informative Popup and Profiles.

 Tags, colors and clusters help to retain the overview.